SpaiR/imgui-java/README.md

     * Mingw-w64 (recommended way: use [MSYS2](https://www.msys2.org/) and install [mingw-w64-x86_64-toolchain](https://packages.msys2.org/group/mingw-w64-x86_64-toolchain) group)
  - Build with: `./gradlew :imgui-binding:generateLibs -Denvs=win -Dlocal`
  - Run with: `./gradlew :example:run -PlibPath="../imgui-binding/build/libsNative/windows64"`
+ - Or run with Vulkan: `./gradlew :example:run -PlibPath="../imgui-binding/build/libsNative/windows64" -PuseVulkan=true`

 ### Linux
  - Install dependencies: `openjdk8`, `mingw-w64-gcc`, `ant`.
 (Package names could vary from system to system.)
  - Build with: `./gradlew :imgui-binding:generateLibs -Denvs=linux -Dlocal`
  - Run with: `./gradlew :example:run -PlibPath=../imgui-binding/build/libsNative/linux64`
+- Or run with Vulkan: `./gradlew :example:run -PlibPath="../imgui-binding/build/libsNative/linux64" -PuseVulkan=true`

 ### MacOS
  - Check dependencies from "Linux" section and make sure you have them installed.
  - Build with: `./gradlew :imgui-binding:generateLibs -Denvs=mac -Dlocal`
  - Run with: `./gradlew :example:run -PlibPath=../imgui-binding/build/libsNative/macosx64`
+- Or run with Vulkan: `./gradlew :example:run -PlibPath="../imgui-binding/build/libsNative/macosx64" -PuseVulkan=true`

 In `envs` parameter next values could be used `win`, `linux` or `mac`.<br>
 `-Dlocal` is optional and means that natives will be built under the `./imgui-binding/build/` folder.
 Otherwise `/tmp/imgui` folder will be used.
 On Windows always use local build.

+### Vulkan bindings
+Vulkan Loader binaries are stored in `/bin/vulkan/...` for each platform.
+These binaries are used to link against during the build process when building the native libraries.
+To link against a different version of the vulkan loader, simply replace the binary for your platform in `/bin/vulkan`.
+These binaries are not included in the distibution.

 # License
 See the LICENSE file for license rights and limitations (Apache-2.0).